brclar15/thesis/notes/cypriaNotes.md

 - Does not give location of the wedding, but gives Ida for Paris
 - names the goddesses
 - Hermes was sent on Zeus' order
-- only what Aphorodite offered, nothing else
+- only what Aphrodite offered, nothing else

 ##Apollodorus##